minprog/cs50x-1718-1819/practice/11 loopy/loopy.md

 ## Rehash

 Remember Mario?
-We’re going to do something similar, but we make it a bit more challenging, for both Mario and you.
+We're going to do something similar, but we make it a bit more challenging, for both Mario and you.
 Your goal is to create a pyramid of which each step is twice as high as the original Mario assignment:

         #